pinhaocheng/AutoFiducialContest/README.md

 For the initial fiducial registration to work, facial landmarks must be identified on the photogrammetry scans and in the subject’s MRI.
 For the photogrammetry scans acquired during operation, this can be a time-consuming process for a system operator if the points must be placed “by hand”, and it would be beneficial to have an algorithm that can automatically place these landmarks so that the operator must only adjust and approve them to continue to fiducial registration.

 ## Data Provided
-Example 3D meshes (.obj)
+Example 3D meshes in `/data/training/input_meshes/` (.obj, with matching .mtl and .png textures if you would like to use them)
-Corresponding 3D coordinates of fiducial points (LPS)
+Corresponding 3D coordinates of fiducial points in `/data/training/reference_points/` (.mrk.json)

 ## Evaluation
 - Contestants submit Python code.